michelin/suricate-widget-tester/README.md

 ### Widget and Category Parameters

-The widget tester is able to read the widget and category parameters and display them in the user interface.
+The Suricate Widget Tester is able to read the widget and category parameters and display them in the user interface.
 Users can fill them before they are injected into the JavaScript part for widget execution.

 This ensures that the parameters work as expected during widget execution.

 ### Display

-The widget tester displays the widget directly in the user interface so that the user can see what it looks like.
+The Suricate Widget Tester displays the widget directly in the user interface so that the user can see what it looks like.
 It can be used to ensure that:

 - The widget rendering meets expectations.
 - The computed data is displayed as expected.